PYSCXT/Firmware-Guide/README.md

-# Smartphone Firmware Update Guide
+# Firmware Update Guide

-This repository contains detailed guides and steps for changing the firmware on two different smartphone models:
+This repository contains detailed guides and steps for changing the firmware on two different phone models:
 - **Redmi Note 9T**
 - **Xiaomi 13T**